 '''

 HSZ> SET THIS CONTROLLER ALLOCATION CLASS = n

 or

-HSZ> SET OTHER_CONTROLLER ALLOCATION_CLASS = n
+HSZ> SET OTHER CONTROLLER ALLOCATION CLASS = n

+where n is a value from 1 to 999.

 '''

 When the allocation class is set on one controller module in a dual redundant configuration, it is automatically set to the same value on the other controller.